open-telemetry/opentelemetry-dotnet/docs/logs/getting-started-aspnetcore/README.md

 });
 ```

-To achieve structured logging and high performance, [compile-time logging source
+[Compile-time logging source
 generation](https://docs.microsoft.com/dotnet/core/extensions/logger-message-generator)
-is used:
+has been used across the example.
+It is highly recommended due to the
+combination of high performance, structured logging, type-checked parameters:

 ```csharp
 public static partial class ApplicationLogs